dasch-swiss/dsp-tools/docs/developers-git-submodules.md

 ## Passively using the contents of the submodule

-If you don't have a clone of dsp-tools yet, clone it with
+If you don't have a clone of DSP-TOOLS yet, clone it with

 ```bash
 git clone --recurse-submodules https://github.com/dasch-swiss/dsp-tools.git